Originally published April 2024; updated October 2025

 The initial cost of a PHEV is certainly higher than the cost of a gas car or a traditional hybrid, but the savings pay off over the course of ownership.
 Consumer Reports finds that EVs and PHEVs have maintenance and repair costs that amount to half of those for a gas powered car:

-With less than 2% of the market, consumer demand for PHEVs may not be enough to make them take off.
+With just over 2% of the market, consumer demand for PHEVs may not be enough to make them take off.
 Rather, traditional auto manufacturers have their own reasons to love and promote plug-in hybrids:

 Finally, PHEVs are a great way to compete with the Cybertruck-shaped elephant in the room: Tesla.
 Although Tesla still makes up the lions share of EVs on the road - both new and used - the company has zero presence in the hybrid market.
 Finally, traditional OEM have an electric arena they can compete in.